Icinga/icinga2/doc/16-upgrading-icinga-2.md

 updates are incremental.
 An upgrade from v2.6 to v2.8 requires to follow the instructions for v2.7 too.

+## Upgrading to v2.14 <a id="upgrading-to-2-14"></a>

+TODO:

+* Consider a checkable unreachable once one Dependency fails.
+  Previously all of them had to fail.
+(Consult the upgrading docs.) #8218
+* `icinga2 daemon -C`: to reduce config load time, write file needed by `icinga2 object list` only if `--dump-objects` is given. #9586 #9591
+* Default email notification scripts: link to Icinga DB Web, not the monitoring module. #9742 #9757

 ## Upgrading to v2.13 <a id="upgrading-to-2-13"></a>

 ### DB IDO Schema Update <a id="upgrading-to-2-13-db-ido"></a>